-DWI paralegals working for the defense may seek out experts or others to aid in development of interrogatory responses and toward formulation of answers to other discovery requests.
+DWI paralegals working for the defense may seek out experts or others to aid in the development of interrogatory responses and toward the formulation of answers to other discovery requests.

-A DWI paralegal provides much needed communication and organization services before trial.
+A DWI paralegal provides much-needed communication and organization services before trial.
 They organize exhibits for trial and index them for seamless reference and court acceptance.
-The paralegal prepares trial binders, manages large files and coordinate trial logistics, such as any associated travel, lodging, conference room or office space.
-DWI trial paralegals act in a liaison capacity between attorneys, witnesses, clients, experts and court associated personnel.
+The paralegal prepares trial binders, manages large files, and coordinates trial logistics, such as any associated travel, lodging, conference room, or office space.
+DWI trial paralegals act in a liaison capacity between attorneys, witnesses, clients, experts, and court associated personnel.

-The paralegal will prepare and issue subpoenas for witnesses, prepares those witness with lawyers, and acts as a trial liaison between the legal team and all other case parties.
+The paralegal will prepare and issue subpoenas for witnesses, prepare those witnesses with lawyers, and act as a trial liaison between the legal team and all other case parties.

-For jury trials, paralegals aid in research and analysis of potential jurors, then assisting the legal team with voir dire and selection of the jury.
-He or she will then observe the jury during hearings, help prepare jury instructions and conducts post-trial juror interviews.
+For jury trials, paralegals aid in research and analysis of potential jurors, then assist the legal team with voir dire and selection of the jury.
+He or she will then observe the jury during hearings, help prepare jury instructions and conduct post-trial juror interviews.

 As the case is heard, DWI paralegals will handle exhibits.
 They pull documents and take notes for the legal team, prepare witnesses and associated files, and interact on the attorney’s behalf with case parties and court personnel.